 It is important to plan in advance for emergencies.
-The Carers Emergency Card is free and offers peace of mind and reassurance that things will be taken care of in case of accident or emergency.
-The card is available to all carers aged 18 or over including parent carers.
+Having an emergency plan in place offers peace of mind and reassurance that things will be taken care of in case of accident or emergency.

-- It provides you with a 24/7 call centre contact number and a PIN; - Allows you to identify alternative carers who could provide emergency care; - Allows you to outline the needs of the person you care for and your preferences for alternative care provision which can be accessed by health and care professionals who may need to be involved in making arrangements for alternative care.
+- It should include who you and the person you look after would like to be contacted in an emergency. - Allows you to outline the needs of the person you care for and your preferences for alternative care provision which can be accessed by health and care professionals who may need to be involved in making arrangements for alternative care.